rebeccalim20/Integrated-project-2021/README.md

 ### Existing Features
 - Feature 1 - API is implemented on the homepage where users will be able to browse through product on the homepage and when they click on it, they will be able to view the product description/details.
-- Feature 2 - The activity tab allowed users to understand mores tips on fashion, technology and beauty.
+- Feature 2 - The activity tab allowed users to understand more tips on fashion, technology and beauty.

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future: